Introduction to the Carbon Border Adjustment Mechanism (CBAM)

 The CBAM is starting with a two-year transitional phase from October 2023 to December 2025.
 This gives businesses time to navigate a brand new and complex carbon accounting system, while the EU refines their own system.
 By January 2026, the CBAM will be fully operational and imported goods will have to pay a carbon fee on their emissions, just like domestic products under the EU Emissions Trading System (EU ETS).
 To encourage countries and businesses outside the EU to adopt cleaner practices, goods produced with lower emissions pay smaller fees.
 After 2026, ignoring the CBAM won’t be an option as hefty fines awaits those who don’t comply with the rules.

-Industries and Scope Coverage
+Industries and scope coverage

 Leading the charge towards a greener future, CBAM starts by targeting the following six industries, known for their high carbon footprint and potential to relocate production.